Kong/unirest-java/UPGRADE_GUIDE.md

-## Upgrading to Open Uirest 3.0 from previous versions
+## Upgrading to Open Unirest 3.0 from previous versions

 ### Package
 Inspired by the "Java Spark" project, all classes are now in the ```unirest``` package.
 This project only has 45 files, it really doesn't need anything more complicated than that.